 Physiological monitoring.
 The monitoring of certain physiological parameters of the soldiers was carried out by means of specific sensors located in the inner layer of the smart multifunctional textile system, in contact with the body skin.
-The special stretching and flexible properties of the electrodes enabled to obtain a comfortable solution, without the need of hard and rigid elements.
-Thus, sensors able to measure the heart rate were integrated in the textile substrate through the use of conductive textiles and printed electronics techniques.
+The special stretching and flexible properties of the electrodes enabled the obtaining of a comfortable solution, without the need of hard and rigid elements.
+Thus, sensors capable of measuring parameters such as heart rate and respiration rate were integrated in the textile substrate through the use of conductive textiles and printed electronics techniques.